Purpose

 Reflect on a Te Ao Haka performance involves:

-• considering how the performance utilised key features to communicate the narrative
+- discussing how the performance utilised key features and elements to communicate the narrative.

 Interpret a Te Ao Haka performance involves:

-• making connections between the response as an audience member and personal perspective and experiences.
+- making connections between the response as an audience member and personal perspective or experience.

 Explanatory Note 3